netx-ulx/NC/DiogoP_RLNC/README.md

   * https://github.com/emin63/pyfinite

+diogo_rlnc_online.p4 Vs. diogo_rlnc.p4
+===
+There are two versions of RLNC in this repository, their differences are:

+ *```diogo_rlnc_online.p4```: Implements multiplication through a shif-and-add method, doesn't require tables of any kind.
+ *```diogo_rlnc.p4```: Implements multiplication through two tables that are stored in the register.
+A Log table and an Antilog table.

+Load the one you want to run in the switch.
+Other than the difference described above, the program remains more or less identical.

 Demo
 =====
 To run the project just open the terminal in the same folder of the project and type ```make```.
 This will launch mininet.